 - Session 2: Maternal trait development using genomic data.
 John McEwan, is a principal scientist at AgResearch in New Zealand, specialising in sheep genomics.
 He will join us to discuss how the use of genomic data, through DNA analysis, can improve maternal traits in the Southern Hemisphere and how this can be applied to the UK sheep industry.

 Wednesday 17th November.
 19.00 – 21.00.
 Terminal sire breeding and new ways to sell stock

 - Chairman: Bruce McConachie and Beth Alexander, QMS

 - Session 1: Terminal sire breeding and the role of CT scanning.
 Selecting terminal sire traits in breeding sheep is no easy task.
 Computed Tomography (CT) scanning is one tool to help inform decisions.
 Scanning using CT is a more accurate method for identifying characteristics which cannot be measured by ultrasound and allows, among other things, better identification of the best animals in a flock for breeding.
 Scotland’s Rural College (SRUC) runs a CT scanning service for sheep, and Nicola Lambe from SRUC will be joined by two breeders utilising this service to discuss how it is beneficial to their operation.

 - Session 2: Marketing of sheep during Covid and beyond.
 Covid-19 has forced us to adapt many elements of our day-to-day lives, and the 2020 tup sale season was one like no other, with many sales taking place online.
-QMS will be joined by two farmers who have adapted to on-farm marketing of sheep.
+QMS will be joined by two sheep breeders - Neil McGowan and John Scott - who have adapted to on-farm marketing of sheep.